apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Special counsel investigating false statements made by Trump employees in classified documents case**
+**Ariana Grande and Demi Lovato both split from music manager Scooter Braun**

-You can read more about it [here](https://www.cnn.com/2023/08/22/politics/special-counsel-trump-documents-investigation/index.html).
+You can read more about it [here](https://ew.com/music/ariana-grande-demi-lovato-split-from-music-manager-scooter-braun/).

 ## Requirements
 - Python 3.8